 Ring Automotive Single Barrel Foot Pump

-Another high quality foot pump.
+Another good quality foot pump, but the Michelin has the edge in terms of build quality.
 The Ring foot pump inflates tyres faster than the Michelin but is slightly more fiddly to connect to tyre valves and requires more effort to pump.

 Ring Automotove RAC630 Digital Compressor

 For those who are not keen on foot pumps, a 12V compressor makes sense.
 The RAC630 has a digital display that allows you to preset the required tyre pressure.
 The compressor will then inflate the tyre correctly and automatically switch itself off.